Mixing in two-dimensional shear flow with smooth fluctuations

 Using Eqs. (\ref{homog6},\ref{homog7}), one can represent $\Pi(\varrho)$ as the following path integral \cite{feynman1965path}

-where $p$ is an auxiliary variable (function of time), and angular brackets mean averaging over statistics of $\zeta$.
+where $p(\tau)$ is an auxiliary field, angle field $\phi(\tau)$ with domain on real axis, thereby containing information about rotations of $\bm \ell$, and angular brackets mean averaging over statistics of $\zeta$.
 The integration over $p$ in Eq. (\ref{symme1}) ensures validity of Eq. (\ref{homog7}) and the $\delta$-function in Eq. (\ref{symme1}) reflects the relation (\ref{intrho}).

 Let us apply the transformation $\tau\to T-\tau$, $\varrho\to -\varrho$, $\phi\to-\phi$ that is reduced to the substitution $\zeta(\tau)\to \zeta(T-\tau)$ in the effective action $I$ and in the $\delta$-function in Eq. (\ref{symme1}).
-For the statistics of $\zeta$, invariant under the time inversion, the averages over $\zeta(\tau)$ and $\zeta(T-\tau)$ coincide.
-Therefore, naively, one could conclude from Eq. (\ref{symme1}) that $\Pi(\varrho)=\Pi(-\varrho)$.
-However, one should be careful, since the integration giving the effective action $I$ should be imposed by causality.
-Therefore, the time inversion is not an innocent transformation.
-To clarify the point we pass to the discrete version of the integral (\ref{symme2}).
+For the statistics of $\zeta$, which is invariant under the time inversion, the averages over $\zeta(\tau)$ and $\zeta(T-\tau)$ coincide.
+Naively, one could conclude from Eq. (\ref{symme1}) that $\Pi(\varrho)=\Pi(-\varrho)$.
+However, caution is needed here, since integral giving the effective action $I$ should be imposed by causality.
+Therefore, the time inversion is not an innocuous transformation.
+To clarify the point we pass to time-discretized version of the integral (\ref{symme2}).

 The integral (\ref{symme2}) can be written as the limit of the sum